MoketeTyabekana/movie-database/README.md

    ```bash
    npm run dev
    ```
-5. Open the application in your browser at `http://localhost:3000`.
+5. Open the application in your browser at https://emtmovies.vercel.app/

 ### Deployment
 - Build the project:
   ```bash
   npm run build
   ```
-- Deploy using **Netlify**, **Vercel**, or similar platforms.
+- Deploy using  **Vercel** platforms.

----

-## Contributions
-Contributions are welcome!
-Feel free to submit issues or pull requests to improve the application.

----

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ---